restall-sebbe/coffeeshop-landing-page/README.md

 -   responsive design
 -   flex and grid layouts
 -   burger menu for <600 wide screens
--   modal window for checkout, which preventing page scrolling while open
+-   modal window for checkout, which prevent page scrolling while open
 -   animated icons in faq